 Cocoa is very rich in polyphenols like isoflavones, anthocyanins, flavanones, catechins, flavonols, flavanols and flavones.
 From all the foods known to reduce the risk of cardiovascular disease like tea, apples, red wine, onions; cocoa comes out on top with the highest antioxidants with polyphenol content providing you and I with the greatest cardio protection.
-The reason for this is that cocoa thins out the blood to avoid blood clots and has the same benefits in aiding you to avoid blood clotting as aspirin!
+The reason for this is that cocoa may thin out the blood to help avoid blood clots and may have the same benefits in aiding you to avoid blood clotting as aspirin!

 The Science behind the Cacao bean

 A 2007 Harvard Medical School study followed Panama’s Kuna people, which their diet consists mainly of cocoa, to study the effects of cocoa and flavanols.
 In general, cocoa and chocolate is rich in antioxidants and flavanoids which benefits your cardiovascular health, including it may help limit the risk of stroke and may impart anti aging properties, protecting our cells from premature destruction.